yquake2/yquake2/doc/020_installation.md

 needs to be copied into the game data directory.
 The target directory is just *music/*, next to *baseq2/*. **Not** inside *baseq2/*.

+Unixoid systems are case sensitive.
+On them the files should be named *TrackXX.ogg* with a capital T. Otherwise the game won't find them.

 ### Alternate Startup Configuration